-- All candidates must submit a brief report outlining what they hope to achieve while on the course.
+- ll candidates must submit a brief report outlining the personal project they would like to develop during the course.
 The approach, format and genre of this creative project is left to the candidate's discretion.

 Candidates may also submit any other materials they deem relevant.

 After all documents and proposals submitted along with their application have been assessed, candidates may be called for an interview (either face-to-face or online).

 Applications will be assessed by the Academic Management and the admissions panel appointed for that purpose.